gman4774/zombies_info/README.md

 <br>
 The data didnt need much cleaning at first since it had a simple layout and not that many data points.
 <br>
-I create a line chart in a second sheet with the data to get a more visual look at the data.
+I created a line chart in a second sheet with the data to get a more visual look at the data.
 <br>

 ![first chart.](chart_0.png "This is the first chart.")

 <br>
- I notice the spikes seem to be evenly spaced, so I suspect they may line up with October of each year for Halloween.
+ I noticed the spikes seem to be evenly spaced, so I suspect they may line up with October of each year for Halloween.
 <br>
 Going back to the first sheet, I decide to make a third column where I will mark the row with `H` for Halloween if the date matches correctly.
 <br>